Xilinx/AlveoLink/network/roce_v2/README.md

 ## Software APIs

-The software APIs declared in [HiveNet.hpp](sw/include/HiveNet.hpp) allow Vitis users to control HiveNet in the host cdoe.
+The software APIs declared in [HiveNet.hpp](sw/include/HiveNet.hpp) allow Vitis users to control HiveNet in the host code.